 Outdoor Emergency Care (OEC) was developd under the guidance of the National Ski Patrol (NSP) to train individuals to provide initial care to skiers who became injured while skiing.
 The program has since expanded to include not only training for ski patrollers, but for those who wish to provide emergency care to injured persons in a variety of outdoor conditions and recreational activities.
 This is part one (fall portion) of an annual two-part course with both a fall and a spring portion.
 Fall Semester.

 Riders and skiers often become injured in the outdoors and need medical intervention, rescue, and transport for survival.
 In this course, students who already become certified as Outdoor Emergency Technicians through the National Ski Patrol will learn how to extricate, rescue, and transport injured persons in a winter snow sports environment.
 Students will learn to ski with a loaded and unloaded toboggan, evacuate chair lifts, and improve ski and boarding skills.
 This is part two (spring portion) of an annual two-part course with both a fall portion and a spring portion.
 Spring Semester.

 HPE 216 Methods of Teaching Health 3 Cr

 A study of the principles, methods of teaching, materials, and resources needed to teach health education in an educational setting .
 Spring semester, even-numbered years.

 HPE 224 Comprehensive Experience in Athletics 2 Cr

 Allows students to experience aspects of an athletic program in a more in-depth approach.
 The student will propose a comprehensive experience related to athletic programs, such as practice/game preparation, training regimens, or other approved projects, which will give the student a more comprehensive experience in athletics.
 A student may take this course a maximum of two times.
+Not offered after Spring 2014.
 Each semester.

 HPE 234 Sports Nutrition and Conditioning 3 Cr